cisagov/LME/README.md

 3. The master password will be stored at `/etc/lme/pass.sh` and owned by root, while service user passwords will be stored at `/etc/lme/vault/`

 4. lme.service is a KICK START systemd service.
 It will always succeed and is designed so that the other lme services can be stopped and restarted by stopping/restarting lme.service.
-For example, to stop all of lme:
+For example, to stop all of LME:
 ```bash
 sudo -i systemctl stop lme.service
 ```